h121h/offensive-tools/README.md

-## My Own Security Tools
+## My Security Tools

-Here is my own scripts and other security tools.
+Here is a collection of scripts and other security tools that I use.